 Smoo Cave is a natural sea cave on the coast of Scotland, near Durness.
-The cave combines sea water and fresh water.
+It is Britain’s largest sea cave entrance, at 40m wide and 15m high, and the cave combines sea water and fresh water.
 The cave name is thought to originate from the Norse ‘smjugg’ or ‘smuga’, meaning a hole or hiding-place.
 The cave has a path that can be followed from the car park but also, in good weather, it is possible to take a guided tour and explore the cave by boat.
 The reason that the tours only operate in good weather is that if there has been heavy rain this can cause the water levels to change within the cave and become unsafe.

 The cave is comprised of three areas, the huge main entrance to the cave, the first chamber which contains a huge waterfall and the second chamber which is accessible via boat.
 On days where the weather has been bad and the tours are not operating, the second chamber will be closed off.

 Smoo Cave is situated in Scotland and is believed to have been constructed by the Picts.
 It was used as a place of worship and a shelter for local farmers.
 The cave can also be found on an old map from 1727 that indicates it may have been a hiding place for Catholic priests during the time of persecution by Oliver Cromwell.